We Only Join Two Kinds of Companies.

 What "production" means here: an eval suite built from your real cases, guardrails and fallbacks for when the model is wrong, tracing on every run, cost monitoring, and documentation your team can operate from.
 If it can't be measured and trusted, it doesn't ship.

 Workflow not on the list?
 That's what the intro call is for.
-And if an agent is the wrong tool, I'll say so on the call, for free.
+And if an agent is the wrong tool, we'll say so on the call, for free.

 How an Agent Ships